zio/zio-json/README.md

 Most JSON libraries (but not zio-json) first create a representation of the JSON message in an Abstract Syntax Tree (AST) that represents all the objects, arrays and values in a generic way.
 Their decoders typically read what they need from the AST.

 An intermediate AST enables attack vectors that insert redundant data, for example in our Google Maps dataset we can add a new field called `redundant` at top-level containing a 60K `String`.
 If we do this, and run the benchmarks, we see that Circe is heavily impacted, with a 75% reduction in capacity and an increase in memory usage.
-Play is also impacted, although not as severely. zio-json's ops/sec are reduced by 30% but the memory usage is in line which means that throughput is unlikely to be affected by this kind of attack.
+Play is also impacted, although not as severely. zio-json's ops/sec are reduced but the memory usage is in line which means that throughput is unlikely to be affected by this kind of attack.

 <!-- jmh:run -prof gc GoogleMaps.*Attack1 -->